What Can't Dogs Eat: Toxic Foods to Avoid

 Tomato and potato are other foods which are unsuitable for a dog.
 Tomato contains starch that is very difficult for a dog to process, while potatoes are too acidic for a dogs stomach.
 Both of these foods can cause stomach upset, diarrhea and vomiting.

 All nuts, and particularly macadamia are highly toxic foods to dogs because of their phosphorus content.
 They can cause kidney and gallbladder damage, vomiting, muscle spasms, weakness and even paralysis in severe cases.

 Grapes or raisins are also very dangerous for dogs.
 While not all dogs have a reaction to this food, some do and as we are unable to determine if our dog can tolerate them or not, it is best not to allow consumption.
 After consuming grapes or raisins, a dog may suffer from vomiting, diarrhea, muscle spasms, weakness, dehydration, renal problems and in more severe cases it can even cause death.

 Due to its high content of fat and other substances, avocado is also toxic to the animal.
 Similarly, it is not advisable to give the dog food with wheat flour, salt, raw chicken, or drinks with caffeine.

 The best way to keep our dog safe is feeding them with feed or commercial products designed especially for their age and size.
 This way we guarantee proper nutrition and food safety for your dog.

 Furthermore, it is important to know what the symptoms of dog poisoning are, as prompt medical attention that will make all the difference.

-If you want to read similar articles to What Can't Dogs Eat: Toxic Foods to Avoid, we recommend you visit our Pets category.
+If you'd like to read similar articles to What Can't Dogs Eat: Toxic Foods to Avoid, we recommend you browse around our Pets category.